GEORGE HENRY HUSKINSON 1883–1938

 Admitted to Radcliffe on Trent school 10 May 1886, son of Frederick of Lamcote Fields.

-Living in Kirkby in Ashfield with parents Frederick, coal miner, mother Selina, sisters Emma, Ada, Elizabeth and Louisa, brother, Sidney.
+Living on Ellis Street, Kirkby in Ashfield with parents Frederick age 32, coal miner, mother Selina 32, sisters Emma 10, Ada 9, Elizabeth 2, Louisa 8 months and brother, Sidney 2.
 (1881 Census, parents living Lamcote Field Farm, Radcliffe on Trent)

-Boarding at 34 Yorke St, Hucknall Torkard.
-Married to Clara with one son Sydney.
-Occupation Butcher.
+Visiting Valentine Coleman and family at 34 Yorke St, Hucknall Torkard with wife Clara and son Sydney.
+Occupation butcher.

 Service Number: 168882